Understanding Shopping Addiction

 Distinguishing Between Normal and Compulsive Shopping Behaviors

-If you’re wondering whether you need shopping addiction therapy in Gurgaon, ask yourself: “Has shopping ever caused problems in my life?”
-If so, it’s time to seek professional help.
+If you're questioning whether you need shopping addiction therapy in Gurgaon, consider asking yourself: Has shopping ever caused significant problems in my life?
+If the answer is yes, it may be time to seek professional assistance.

 Compulsive vs. Impulsive Buying: Key Differences Explained